Compressed Bayesian Tensor Regression

-Since the random projection matrix $H_1$ is the identity matrix, consistently with the definition of \texttt{GTRP-MW}, the random projection will only be performed in the second mode, thus returning a vector where the $i_1$-th component is a linear combination of the elements of the $i_1$-th row of $\mathcal{X}$. \end{exam}
+Since the random projection matrix $H_1$ is the identity matrix, consistent with the definition of \texttt{GTRP-MW}, the random projection will only be performed in the second mode, returning a vector where the component $i_1$-th is a linear combination of the elements of the row $i_1$-th of $\mathcal{X}$. \end{example}

 As shown in the above illustrations, the value of $R$ controls the extent of mode-wise random projection.
-The choice of using solely mode-wise random projection, tensor-wise random projection, or a combination of the two should be evaluated based on specific application requirements, as discussed in the numerical illustration section.
-Also, a trade-off between model performance and computational cost may be considered.
-In cases when dealing with very high--dimensional data with a large number of modes, a mode reduction can be performed by choosing $M<N$ to achieve computational feasibility.
-In contrast, when preserving the structural information is deemed necessary, the number of modes can remain unchanged by choosing $M=N$, while only reducing the dimensions along each mode.
+The choice of using only mode-wise random projection, tensor-wise random projection, or a combination of the two should be evaluated on the basis of specific application requirements, as discussed in the numerical illustration section.
+In addition, a trade-off between model performance and computational cost may be considered.
+When dealing with very high--dimensional data with a large number of modes, mode reduction can be performed by selecting $M<N$ to achieve computational feasibility.
+In contrast, when preserving structural information is deemed necessary, the number of modes can remain unchanged by setting $M=N$, while reducing only the dimension along each mode.

 Alternative random projections can be used.
-For instance, CP, TT and Kronecker Product (KP) decompositions can be applied with a given rank $D$ to generate low-rank random projection tensors.
+For instance, CP, TT, and Kronecker Product (KP) \citep{rakhshan_tensorized_2020,feng2024deep} decompositions can be applied with a given rank $D$ to generate low-rank random projection tensors.